Scottish Borders Water Network Investment

 - Chloramination - advice for fish or aquatic pet owners

-The change over will be done in two phases with customer served by the Howden water treatment works being changed at the end of Feburary (Phase 1) and those served by the Manse Street works (Phase 2) being changed at a later date.
-To see which phase your postcode is included in please refer to this spreadsheet.
+The change over will be done in two phases with customer served by the Howden water treatment works being changed over in the first phase and those served by the Manse Street works (Phase 2) being changed at a later date.

 Another part of this involves adding new membrane filters.
 It will enable us to provide clearer, fresher water than ever before.